IQ404/welcome/my-projects.md

 ### Programming Language

-- I'm planning to write a programming language, using C, base on Ludwig Wittgenstein's *Philosophical Investigations*.
+- I want to write a programming language, using C, based on Ludwig Wittgenstein's *Philosophical Investigations*.
 I really do!
-It will probably only be a toy, but a fun toy.
-Though I'm not sure when would I have time to finish a project on such a scale...
+It will probably only be a toy, but a fun one.
+Though I'm not sure when I will have time to finish a project on such a scale....

 ---